Skip to content

 There's No Place Like Home

-The unanticipated happens.
-Unfortunately, the possessions in your rented space, such as a microwave, a set of favorite books and a bed, aren't immune to vandalism or fire.
-Your good neighbor, agent Mary Dixon, has a true desire to help you examine your needs and find the right insurance options to protect your belongings.
+The unpredictable happens.
+Unfortunately, the stuff in your rented property, such as a microwave, a stereo and a TV, aren't immune to smoke damage or tornado.
+Your good neighbor, agent Mary Dixon, has the knowledge needed to help you examine your needs and find the right insurance options to protect your belongings.

-Visit State Farm Agent Mary Dixon today to learn more about how a State Farm policy can protect your possessions here in Fort Myers, FL.
+Get in touch with State Farm Agent Mary Dixon today to check out how the leading provider of renters insurance can protect your possessions here in Fort Myers, FL.

 Have More Questions About Renters Insurance?